Pyrethrin is a natural extract of the African chrysanthemum flower which contains six individual chemicals:

-Accidental exposure: When a flea/tick product containing pyrethroid is applied to a dog, who then comes into close contact with a cat, such as pets who sleep together or groom one another.
+- Accidental exposure: When a flea/tick product which contains pyrethroid is applied to a dog, who then comes into close contact with a cat.

-These toxins affect nerve function, and common symptoms of toxicity include the following symptoms:
+These toxins affect nerve function, and common symptoms of toxicity include the following:

 Diagnosis is made on a physical examination of the cat and a history of recent exposure to insecticides.